 But hey, that works for us - after all, giving travel advice is kind of our thing.
 And with this list in your arsenal, what could go wrong?

-Don't forget ear plugs
+1. Don't forget ear plugs

 These babies will be your new best friends.
 No matter how many NBFs you make whilst travelling, hear them snore even once and they’ll soon become your least favourite person.
 From flights to train rides (and equally if you struggle with persistently water logged ears), ear plugs are one of the most valuable and cheap things you will need during your travels.
 Do not leave home without them.

-Don’t over pack
+2. Don’t over pack

-Look into bar shampoos and conditioners
+3. Look into bar shampoos and conditioners

-Send yourself a postcard
+4. Send yourself a postcard

 It sounds like serious effort but actually, it’s easier than keeping a journal, and when you get home you can relive all your experiences over and over again.
 Plus, everyone loves receiving postcards in the mail, even if the sender is yours truly.

-Turn off data roaming
+5. Turn off data roaming

 Seems simple enough, but you wouldn’t believe how many people forget to do this, then fall to their knees in UTTER MISERY when their next phone bill arrives.
 Avoid the fees by making the most of free WiFi, and switch to apps like WhatsApp, Voxer, and Viber to keep in touch with friends, family, and new travel mates.

-Pack a small medicine kit
+6. Pack a small medicine kit

 Pack it full of Advil, Band-aids, re-hydration sachets, allergy medicine, multi vitamins – anything to help keep you ship shape whilst on the road.
 It’s much easier (and cheaper) to pack a few of these than going to a pharmacy in a foreign country and trying to figure out what you need.
 (Note: some countries do not allow certain over-the-counter prescription pills, so check in advance).

-ALSO CHECK OUT: How to stay fit and healthy on the road
+Also check out: How to stay fit and healthy on the road

-Keep your passport, IDs, travel documents, and money safe
+7. Keep your passport, IDs, travel documents, and money safe

-Bring a book (e-book or paper back) for the plane ride and travel/beach days
+8. Bring a book (e-book or paper back) for the plane ride and travel/beach days

 A holiday is prime time to satisfy your inner book geek, and on those long plane/train/coach journeys, there’s really nothing better than escaping into your own imagination for a few hours.
 Even better, pick a travel-themed book to get you amped for your trip – these are a few of our favourites.

-Don’t miss the iconic experiences
+9. Don’t miss the iconic experiences

-Don’t be afraid to travel alone
+10. Don’t be afraid to travel alone

-Make a travel playlist
+11. Make a travel playlist...

 …and put it on your iPod, not phone (why?
 See #12).
 You can’t travel without music, so don’t even try.

-Clear your phone before you travel
+12. Clear your phone before you travel

-You’re about to take a picture of something and boom, up comes the dreaded message – ‘you’ve run out of memory‘.
+You’re about to take a picture of something and BOOM, up it pops – ‘You’re out of memory‘.
 Every travellers worst nightmare (trust us, we’ve been there).
-Before you leave for your trip, shift all your old pictures onto your laptop and free up all that precious memory for your travel picks.
-So worth it.
+Before you leave for your trip, shift all your old pictures onto your laptop and free up that precious memory for your travel pictures.
+It will be so, so worth it.

-Be prepared to walk… a lot
+13. Be prepared to walk… a lot

 Break in your shoes before you head out on your adventure – there’s literally nothing that can destroy your day more than painful blisters.
 And pack sneakers.
 Always pack sneakers.
 Plus plasters, and Compeeds, to be on the safe side.

-Check the weather in advance
+14. Check the weather in advance

-If you’re heading to a different city in a few days, check the weather and plan your wardrobe accordingly – there’s no point in bringing all your winter woollies if it’s going to be baking hot!
+If you’re heading to a different city in a few days, check the weather and plan your wardrobe accordingly – there’s no point bringing all your winter woollies if it’s going to be baking hot!

-Save luggage space
+15. Save luggage space...

 …by buying souvenirs that you can wear.
 You’ll want that Parisian scarf or Italian leather jacket anyway, so why waste the space?
-Your excuse to shop in every country just became real…
+Your excuse to shop in every country just became real.